 Roads - gritting

-We are responsible for keeping 9,000km of roads - from major principal routes to narrow country lanes - moving during periods of extreme weather.
+Between 1 October and 30 April we work with our contractor Ringway to keep 9,000km of roads - from major principal routes to narrow country lanes - moving during periods of extreme weather.

 Winter maintenance is important in keeping road users, pedestrians and the economy moving and in minimising delays caused by adverse weather.
 Motorways and trunk roads such as the A1, A1(M), A66, A66(M), A64, A168 (Dishforth to Thirsk) and A19 (Thirsk to Crathorne) are the responsibility of the Highways Agency.